Prompt Fuzzing for Fuzz Driver Generation: Evaluation

 \subsection{Effectiveness on Bug Detection}

-For the crashes reported by \tool, we removed duplicate crashes by analyzing the call traces.
-In the end, the number of unique crashes reported was 44.
-We manually reviewed the code and documentation to verify the validity of these unique crashes.
-Out of the reported 44 unique crashes, 33 were identified as valid bugs and have been reported to the respective communities.
-At the time of writing, 27 of the identified bugs have been confirmed, while the remaining 6 bugs are awaiting responses.
-The details of those bugs are available at \syswebsite.
+To demonstrate the effectiveness of \tool in detecting library bugs, we analyzed the crashes reported by the fuzz drivers generated by \tool during their fuzzing time.
+Duplicate crashes were removed by examining the call traces.
+Throughout the 24-hour fuzzing period, 44 unique crashes were reported.
+After manually reviewing the code and documentation to verify the validity of these unique crashes, we identified 30 of them as valid bugs.
+All identified bugs have been reported to the respective communities for confirmation and resolution.
+At the time of writing, 27 identified bugs have been confirmed, while the remaining three await responses.
+The details of these bugs are available in \autoref{tab:bugs}.